Author: Boat Accessories Australia Date Posted: 14 December 2016

 How to Fit a Life Jacket

-A life jacket should feel comfortable; not too loose or too tight.
+A life jacket (also known as PFD "Personal Floatation Device") should feel comfortable; not too loose or too tight.
 Do the following checks to ensure you have the right sized jacket for you and your passengers.

 Wear your Life Jacket